rgwch/mikrorest/README.md

   public addRoute(method: MikroRestMethod, path: string, ...handlers: Array<MikroRestHandler>)

    /**
-   * Add a directory for static files
+   * Add a directory for static files.
+Can be called several times to add more than one directoryx for static files
    * @param dir
    * @throws Error if the directory does not exist
    */